Core WebKit Classes

 Again, you do not have to create any of these objects directly—they are automatically created when a page is loaded.

 Provisional vs. Committed Data Sources

 When you send a request to load a webpage, you receive an asynchronous response because the request is being sent to another process on another machine over the network.
-Because of this, the WebKit needs to handle the state of its objects between the time a request is initiated and the first byte of data arrives.
-When using the WebKit you should be aware of the transitional state of the WebKit data source objects.
+Because of this, WebKit needs to handle the state of its objects between the time a request is initiated and the first byte of data arrives.
+When using WebKit you should be aware of the transitional state of WebKit data source objects.